Cornelius C. Kubler: Biography

-Dr. Neil Kubler earned his undergraduate, master's and Ph.D. degrees in linguistics from Cornell University, writing his dissertation on the development and use of Taiwanese Mandarin, a subject he continues to research and write about.
+Neil Kubler earned his undergraduate, master's and Ph.D. degrees in linguistics from Cornell University, writing his dissertation on the development and use of Taiwanese Mandarin, a subject he continues to research and write about.
 He earned a second master's degree in Chinese literature from National Taiwan University.

-Kubler worked at the U.S. Department of State's Foreign Service Institute from 1980-1991, during which time, he served as Language Training Supervisor over Mandarin, Cantonese, Japanese and Mongolian.
+Kubler worked at the U.S. Department of State's Foreign Service Institute from 1980 to 1991, during which time, he served as Language Training Supervisor over Mandarin, Cantonese, Japanese and Mongolian.
 He also served as Principal of the advanced Chinese field school based in Taipei and as Chair of the Department of Asian and African Languages.

 In 1991, he accepted an appointment as chair of the then Chinese and Asian Studies Program at Williams College, going on to chair the Department of Asian Studies, which he was instrumental in founding.

 Kubler's other teaching appointments include at Eisenhower College, Portland State University, Middlebury College, National Taiwan Normal University, and the Chinese University of Hong Kong.

 Over the course of his career, he has authored or coauthored more than 15 books and more than 50 articles on Chinese language pedagogy and linguistics.
 He is a frequent reviewer and consultant for Chinese and Asian Studies programs in the U.S. and abroad.
 He has served as Chair of the Test Development Committee for the SAT Subject Test in Chinese and as member of the Executive Committee of the Association of Departments of Foreign Languages of the Modern Language Association.

 Kubler served as 2014-2016 American Co-Director of the Hopkins–Nanjing Center, where he oversaw the 30th anniversary of the graduate center in 2016.
 During his tenure there, he also taught courses in Classical Chinese.